Last updated in April 2014

 Reconstruction assistance and humanitarian aid

 Immediately after the war in 2003, Germany provided Iraq with extensive humanitarian aid and has since been helping the country to rebuild its economy and political institutions.
 Efforts focus on providing support in establishing the rule of law (in particular the judiciary), human rights, education and vocational training, culture and the re-integration of refugees and internally displaced persons through economic and reconstruction measures.
-Since 2003, Germany has provided Iraq with support worth approximately EUR 400 million, including Germany’s share of EU assistance and its multilateral contributions (via the World Bank and the IMF).
+Since 2003, Germany has provided Iraq with support worth well over EUR 400 million, including Germany’s share of EU assistance and its multilateral contributions (via the World Bank and the IMF).
 On top of this, debts amounting to EUR 4.7 billion were cancelled under a Paris Club agreement.
 More than 2,500 Iraqis (engineers, judges, diplomats, journalists, civil servants, etc.) have taken part in training courses.
-Germany supports United Nations and other international organizations’ projects on the ground and makes a substantial contribution to the European Union Integrated Rule of Law Mission for Iraq (EUJUST LEX).
+Germany supports United Nations’ and other international organisations’ projects on the ground.

-The traditionally close economic ties between Germany and Iraq can be instrumental in helping reconstruct the country’s infrastructure and basic economic services, thus having a positive impact on the country’s political stabilization.
+The traditionally close economic ties between Germany and Iraq can be instrumental in helping reconstruct the country’s infrastructure and basic economic services, thus having a positive impact on the country’s political stabilisation.
 The volume of bilateral trade has constantly grown in recent years.
-In 2011, German exports to Iraq were worth EUR 1.13 billion and German imports from Iraq EUR 359.3 million.
+In 2012, German exports to Iraq were worth EUR 1.28 billion and German imports from Iraq EUR 515.6 million.
 The Iraqi market also offers huge potential for German business.
-A particular priority for the German Federal Government is reforming the vocational training sector.
+A particular priority for the Federal Government is reforming the vocational training sector.
 It is implementing a whole range of measures as part of its assistance.
 The Federal Foreign Office also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.